-WWE News, Rumors: Updated Card For ‘Payback’ – Raw Vs. SmackDown Match Confirmed, Rumored Matches
+WWE News, Rumors: Updated Card For ‘Payback’ – ‘Raw’ Vs. ‘SmackDown’ Match Confirmed, Rumored Matches

 - Intercontinental Title Match: Dean Ambrose (c) vs. The Miz

-There are still a few weeks until Payback and that gives the company plenty of time to build up a few more matches.
-On top of that, so much may change tonight due to the second part of the Superstar Shake-Up and it may cause plans to be altered and shifted some.
+There are still a few weeks until Payback, and that gives the company plenty of time to build up a few more matches.
+On top of that, so much may change tonight due to the second part of the Superstar Shake-Up, and it may cause plans to be altered and shifted some.

-Payback is shaping up to be quite an impressive pay-per-view already and there are still a few weeks to go until it all goes down.
-WWE has put together four really good matches as of this point and even the rumored bouts sound pretty fun.
+Payback is shaping up to be quite an impressive pay-per-view already, and there are still a few weeks to go until it all goes down.
+WWE has put together four really good matches, and even the rumored bouts sound pretty fun.
 The sad part is that this “House of Horrors” match featuring Randy Orton (SmackDown Live) and Bray Wyatt (Monday Night Raw) could be really fun, but the Superstar Shake-Up has made the result quite predictable.

 [Featured Image by WWE]